 Add the dry masalas with salt ( adjust the spice, sour and salt according to your taste ).

-Add a dash of mustard oil and stir very well.
+Add a dash of mustard oil and the tamarind water and stir very well.

 Crush the papdis or the puris and add it to the mixture.

 And I like the crispness of the papdis in a biteful, so have not crushed them completely.